fastly/compute-js-static-publish/README.md

-PRO TIP - If you are viewing this README in GitHub, click the hamburger menu on the row right above this to see a Table of Contents!

 # Static Publisher for JavaScript on Compute@Edge

 Using a static site generator to build your website?
 Do you simply need to serve some static files?
 With `compute-js-static-publish`, now you can deploy and serve everything from Fastly's blazing-fast [Compute@Edge](https://developer.fastly.com/learning/compute/).